sparkofreason/hashp/README.md

 Setting the `:locals?` option to `true` adds a `:locals` attribute to the debug map, containing a map of keywordized local binding names to their current values (an idea borrowed from [athos/postmortem][]).

+**NOTE**: Initial commits include support for manipulating the stacktrace.
+This has been removed in favor of allowing implementers of hashtag handlers to do whatever stacktrace manipulations they require, rather than being stuck with the defaults that were defined here.
+See examples/hashp.clj for an example.

 [athos/postmortem]:https://github.com/athos/postmortem